-Springer Surname Genealogy
+Springer Surname Meaning

 Springer was at first a German name, originating from the German word springen meaning to “jump” or “leap.”
 Its origin as a surname may have come from one who jumped; or it may simply have been a nickname for a lively person.

-Springer Resources on
+Springer Surname Resources on The Internet

 - Springer Genealogy